audishos/tweeter/README.md

 ## What's been added?

-- Tweets
+### Tweets
--- The ability to compose and submit a tweet
+- The ability to compose and submit a tweet
--- The ability to like tweets
+- The ability to like tweets
--- Persistance: Tweets and likes are saved to MongoDB and are reloaded whenever the app is restarted
+- Persistance: Tweets and likes are saved to MongoDB and are reloaded whenever the app is restarted

-- Users
+### Users
--- User registration
+- User registration
--- User login
+- User login
--- Only logged in users can tweet
+- Only logged in users can tweet
--- Only logged in users can like tweets
+- Only logged in users can like tweets

 ## Getting Started